DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 > ## What if software doesn't have a licence?
 >
 > It's a common misconception, but if a piece of software does not have a licence, it generally means others have no permissions from the software's creators to use, modify, or share the software.
-Simply that the code is freely and openly available is not enough - [without a license](https://choosealicense.com/no-permission/), the software is not (in a legal sense) usable by others.
+Simply that the code is freely and openly available is not enough; [without a license](https://choosealicense.com/no-permission/), the software is not (in a legal sense) usable by others.
 {: .callout}

 ## What is a Version Number Anyway?